Dukhiram Majumder: In charge of Aryan

 Majumder became team coach of Aryan in the late 1890s.
 With limited resources and facilities, the club became prominent in fighting against then European sides Dalhousie, Calcutta FC and other British regimental teams.
 He started Aryan's famous policy of bringing up unknown talented footballers, who subsequently established themselves in Calcutta maidan.
 When the Indian Football Association (IFA) permitted only two native clubs to join CFL Second Division in 1914, Majumder guided Aryan in the season, and they were promoted to the top division two years later.
 He helped the team achieving fourth place in 1920–21 season of Calcutta Football League.
 Aryan with players like Balaidas Chatterjee, later broke into the semi-finals of historic Rovers Cup in 1928.

 He formed a coaching centre within the club which became the foremost pillar of Aryan.
-After the passing away of Majumder in 1929, the club followed the path shown by him, and his nephew Chone Majumder (who also became Aryan coach) succeeded him to run the centre.
+After the death of Majumder in 1929, the club followed the path shown by him, and his nephew Chone Majumder (who also became Aryan coach) succeeded him to run the centre.
 The club later in 1940, went on to clinch IFA Shield title defeating Mohun Bagan 4–1, their first major title.